xoyn222/hero_admin_panel_template/README.md

-This is test project with hero adm
+This is test project with hero a